rawichblue/rawichblue/README.md

 In the past, I worked as an SEO content.
 Currently, I am studying and focusing on Front-End development.
 I am proficient in web development using HTML, CSS (Sass/Scss), JavaScript, Python, TypeScript, Vue, and React.
 I am also experienced in utilizing library&frameworks such as Bootstrap 5, Mui, Tailwind, and Vuetifyjs to ensure efficient and accurate web development.
 Additionally, I possess fundamental knowledge in SEO/SEM practices.
 I have a basic understanding of using Figma for design purposes.
 At the moment, I am actively seeking full-time Front-End development opportunities.
 You can contact me at **Email :**  blue.rawich@gmail.com

-*   🌍  I'm based in Khon Kaen, Thailand
+*   🌍  I'm based in Nakhon Ratchasima, Thailand
 *   Skills
 <p align="left">
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/javascript-colored.svg" width="36" height="36" alt="JavaScript" /></a>